zaneriley/personal-site/src/pages/home/index.md

 ---

 # Zane Riley
-Product designer that writes production-ready frontend code.
+Product designer that makes successful products and services by making people happy.